LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 ~~~~~~~~~~~~~

 There is no explicit limit to the size (qubit count) of an input.
-Keep in mind though that the number of physical qubits on a real device is limited.
+However, the number of physical qubits on a real device is limited.
 See :ref:`reusable-qubit-annotation` for workarounds.

 The annotated input size must match the input size of the corresponding node from the `visual model <https://github.com/LEQO-Framework/low-code-modeler>`_.